Debt and cash flow strategy

 What improves

-- Lower monthly payment
+- Lower monthly payment (often)

-- Reduced short term stress
+- Reduced short-term stress

 What can worsen

-- Higher total interest paid
+- Higher total interest paid, even at a lower rate

-- Debt now secured by your home
+- Debt now secured by the house—default risk shifts

+Short-term cash flow can mask long-term loss.
 A lower payment does not automatically mean a better decision.

 When this strategy can make sense